 ... instead of factory farming.

 Also the concept of Factory farming now has a very bad image.
-Accordingly, the euphemism of "intensive animal husbandry" or "modern animal husbandry" is often used.
-This at least makes it sound as if the welfare of the animals is important and the most modern technologies are used.
+Accordingly, the euphemism "intensive animal husbandry" or "modern animal husbandry" is often used.
+This at least sounds as if the welfare of the animals is important to one and the most modern technologies are used.

-Tip: What you can do personally against factory farmingyou can find out in the linked article.
+Tip: What you can do personally against factory farmingyou can read in the linked article.

 37. farrowing pen

-... instead of tight metal stirrups used to secure pregnant sows.
+... instead of tight metal brackets used to secure pregnant sows.

-In the first few weeks after giving birth, sows suckle their piglets.
-In factory farming, this takes place in the so-called "farrowing pens".
-A euphemism that describes the environment in which the mother sows are basically immobilized under metal bars.
+In the first weeks after birth, sows suckle their piglets.
+In factory farming, this happens in what are called "farrowing pens."
+A euphemism that describes the environment in which the mother sows are basically immobilized under metal restraints.

 38. livestock